slevomat/coding-standard/README.md

 * Checks that there's a single space between a typehint and a parameter name: `Foo $foo`
 * Checks that there's no whitespace between a nullability symbol and a typehint: `?Foo`

-#### SlevomatCodingStandard.TypeHints.PropertyTypeHintSpacing 🔧

-* Checks that there's a single space between a typehint and a property name: `Foo $foo`
-* Checks that there's no whitespace between a nullability symbol and a typehint: `?Foo`
-* Checks that there's a single space before nullability symbol or a typehint: `private ?Foo` or `private Foo`

 #### SlevomatCodingStandard.Namespaces.DisallowGroupUse